3 Cut Flower Garden Layout Ideas (Plus Tips To Plan Your Own Design)

 Worried you missed the garden season?

 You haven’t!
 Start your garden quickly and easily with companion planting.
 Choose some partners and start planting!

 Tips for designing a cut flower garden layout

 Designing your garden layout can be both fun and rewarding.
 There are many different ways to plan and organize your cutting garden.
-Still, the key to success boils down to these points: keep your garden space simple and easy to care for, and select flowers that are not only beautiful but that can also grow in your climate and garden conditions.
+Still, the key to success boils down to these points: keep your growing area simple and easy to care for and select flowers that are not only beautiful but that can also grow in your climate and soil conditions.

 Let’s dig in (pun not intended!) to those points a little further.

 Start small.
 You can always add more later

 If this is your first cut flower garden, or any garden, for that matter, it will pay off big time to start small.
 You can always expand your space in future years, but trying to do too much at once is a common mistake.

 Plan out a small flower bed or two that you can maintain with just an hour or two of work per week to maximize your chances of a productive and enjoyable season.
 For most gardeners, even new ones, you can do this with a garden of 20-30 square feet.